bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 In this example, the [layout](/docs/layouts) of the resource is specified as `page`, the title is "About Me" (which will be used by the layout and related templates), and a headshot filename is given which can then inform the final URL of the image in the body of the content.

 You can save resources as files within your source tree, and you can also [generate resources programatically](/docs/plugins/external-apis) via a builder plugin—perhaps based on data from a headless CMS or other third-party APIs.

+Every resource you create is part of a [collection](/docs/collections).
+Bridgetown comes with two built-in collections, **posts** and **pages**, as well as a no-output **data** collection.
+You can easily create custom collections to group related content and facilitate easy pagination and archiving functionality.

+Want to learn more about how to use resources effectively in your website structure and content strategy?
+Read on!

 {{ toc }}